ndbroadbent/ndbroadbent.github.io/content/posts/2010-10-26-search-and-replace-in-multiple-files-on-linux-with-bash-egrep-sed-function.md

 }
 ```

-Add it to the bottom of ~/.bashrc
+Add it to the bottom of `~/.bashrc`.

-So you might want to replace all occurences of 'badly_named_method' with 'awesome_method_name', recursively for the current directory?
-You would type:
+So if you want to replace all occurences of 'badly_named_method' with 'awesome_method_name' in the current directory, you would type:

 ```bash
 gsed "badly_named_ruby_method" "awesome_method_name" .